jomartin-999/spring-boot-for-vmware-gemfire/docs/session.md

-This chapter covers auto-configuration of Spring Session for VMware GemFire to manage (HTTP) session state in a reliable (consistent), highly available (replicated), and clustered manner.
+This chapter covers auto-configuration of [spring-session-gemfire-name] to manage (HTTP) session state in a reliable (consistent), highly available (replicated), and clustered manner.